-The value that was previously utilised from the valuation reports is the current market value that the Valuer placed on each unit for utilisation in our cashflow to determine the DMP you receive when the unit rolls over.
-It is not what the valuer considered that a purchaser would pay if the village was sold
+The value that was previously utilised from the valuation reports is the current market value that the Valuer placed on each unit for utilisation in our cashflow to determine the DMF you receive when the unit rolls over.
+It is not what the valuer considered that a purchaser would pay if the village was sold.

-Previously the values used in the past appears to be based on the cost approach (depreciated buildings and land value).
+Previously the values used in the past prior to 2022 appears to be based on the cost approach (depreciated buildings and land value).